 There are more excellent songs, so if you like the show, you can treat yourself to the soundtrack straight from the makers by buying the album as a digital download. #MoneyWellSpent

 Second: the scenery porn!
 Nature and the seasons changing, Shepzoy, the hayfields, the countryside … Everything looks absolutely stunning, especially if you’re into things like nature and old buildings.
 You can almost smell the earth and the hay and feel the autumn mist on your skin.

 Sixth, the actors themselves deserve a mention.
 Enjoyed the lot of them.
 Very intrigued by Colin Morgan’s beard as well.
 (He really rocks that beard.)
 Merlin has matured into a very handsome fellow and a fine actor to boot!
 The characters played are sympathetic (for the most part), each with their flaws, and feel very human as a result – even when they’re in the middle of very supernatural goings-on.
-Nathan is probably the trickiest character to pinpoint whether he’s sympathetic or not, because he does take a turn for the worse – and poor Charlotte has to try and sort it all out, while also having a farm to look after (Charlotte rocks – not a beard, though, she just rocks).
+Nathan is probably the trickiest character to pinpoint whether he’s sympathetic or not, because he does take a turn for the worse – and poor Charlotte has to try and sort it all out, while also having a farm to look after.
+Charlotte rocks – not a beard, though, she just rocks in general.

 So – to sum up: The Living and the Dead was fucking amazeballs and I wanted to see more of it, but it’s not to be.
 Will console myself with the soundtrack and at some point get the DVD.
 The first and last series was spooky and gorgeous to behold, and I’m sad there won’t be any more of it.

 5 out of 5 cursed mill ponds.